A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Owned by restaurateur Jen Agg, this restaurant has a spacious dining room and a charming outdoor patio.
 It boasts an extensive list of wines: pair one with a sit-down dinner or taste test them all by booking the private wine cellar for eight to 14 people.

 The menu features small plates and main dishes.
-The chief attraction is its seafood dishes, which include scallops with cucumbers, raw oysters and smoked fish.
+The chief attraction is its seafood dishes, which include scallops with serrano pepper, oysters and shrimp cocktail and smoked fish with dip.

-Grey Gardens is open for reservations on Mondays to Saturdays.
+Grey Gardens is open for reservations from Monday to Saturday.

 Location: 199 Augusta Avenue, Toronto